will2dye4/unmixer/README.md

 #### Playback Controls

-Use the `▶️` (Play) / `⏸️` (Pause) button found in the playback controls at the bottom of the Track Explorer window to control playback of the currently selected track(s).
-Press the `⏮️` (Restart) button to start playback at the beginning of the song.
-Press the `⏪️` (Skip Back) button to skip back one second at a time; press and hold the button to repeatedly skip back until the button is released.
-Press the `⏩️` (Skip Forward) button to skip forward one second at a time; press and hold the button to repeatedly skip forward until the button is released.
+Use the ▶️ (Play) / ⏸️ (Pause) button found in the playback controls at the bottom of the Track Explorer window (or press the Space bar) to control playback of the currently selected track(s).
+Press the ⏮️ (Restart) button to start playback at the beginning of the song.
+Press the ⏪️ (Skip Back) button to skip back one second at a time; press and hold the button to repeatedly skip back until the button is released.
+Press the ⏩️ (Skip Forward) button to skip forward one second at a time; press and hold the button to repeatedly skip forward until the button is released.
+The left and right arrow keys may also be used to skip back and forward, respectively.

 Use the volume slider to the right of the playback controls to adjust the playback volume of the currently selected tracks.
+Alternatively, the keyboard shortcuts `Ctrl+Up` and `Ctrl+Down` (`Cmd+Up` and `Cmd+Down` on macOS) may be used to raise and lower the volume, respectively.
 Note that the underlying isolated track files themselves are NOT modified. `unmixer` does not currently provide a way to adjust the relative volume levels of the various isolated tracks in the overall mix, although this feature may be added in a future version.

 When the song is playing, you can drag the triangular playhead (displayed above the very topmost track, with a white line extending down over all of the waveforms) to skip to a specific part of